-structure onformity ys (1989: between ords, it is ughts or nent and n some e pieties actor on in ce of ence. and the ercial and the the ead, as a of ble ries
+structure onformity ys (1989: between ords, it is ughts or nent and n some e pieties actor on in ce of ence. and the erciai and the that the the ead, as a of bie ries

 Chomsky urse'.
-In de the ed by a in the These oss over ut grey deeper ng or t news belief that the is also problematic because as long as the media attribute their story to a source and quote that source accurately, they are being 'truthful'.
+In de the ed by a in the These oss over ut grey deeper ng or t news beilef is also problematic because as long as the media attribute their story to a source and quote that source accurately, they are being 'truthful'.
 It could be argued that a journalist or media outlet does not have the resources or time to cross-check every single report or quote given to them by an official spokesperson and that to do so would hinder the news-making process so much as to make it commercially uncompetitive.

-, sharp dience ective, o that diately items. ersion nt an This or a
+. sharp dience ective, o that diateiv items. ersion nt an This or a